5 Things You Should Know Before Relocating to Buenos Aires, Argentina

 Challenges With Apartment Rentals

-- Considering your job location, kid's education and safety, I would recommend you to stay in safe neighborhoods like Palermo, Recoleta, and Belgarano which are very central, safe and highly developed.
-But these are most expensive neighborhoods as well.
+- Considering your job location, kid's education, and safety, I would recommend you stay in safe neighborhoods like Palermo, Recoleta, and Belgarano which are very central, safe and highly developed.
+But these are the most expensive neighborhoods as well.
 You can look at locations 3 to 4 kilometers around these areas if you want something cheaper with little compromise on security.

-- For searching apartments, you can join Buenos Aires Real Estate groups on Facebook or simply search for similar groups to find best deals.
+- For searching apartments, you can join Buenos Aires Real Estate groups on Facebook or simply search for similar groups to find the best deals.
 The trick here is to take help from your local friends who are fluent in Spanish, or else be ready to pay handsome amount to brokers.
-Alternatively you can use options like airbnb as well, which are costly but without brokerage, and good for short term rentals.
+Alternatively, you can use options like Airbnb as well, which are costly but without brokerage, and good for short term rentals.

 4. Medical Insurance and Hospitals

-Buenos Aires has some excellent hospitals and very good medical facilities but at the same time there are challenges as well.
-If you have an international expat insurance and the hospital does not recognize it then you will have to pay money upfront for the treatment and later reimburse it from your insurance provider.
+Buenos Aires has some excellent hospitals and very good medical facilities but at the same time, there are challenges as well.
+If you have international ex-pat insurance and the hospital does not recognize it then you will have to pay money upfront for the treatment and later reimburse it from your insurance provider.
 But this approach works only for outpatient treatments and routine health checkups which may not be so expensive.

 5. Food: Some Would Love It While Others Would Hate It